 Which made me wonder.
 How much grist do we have for their mill?
 So I looked around.

-We can’t match the Catholics, of course.
+When it comes to statuary, we can’t match the Catholics, of course.
 But as it turns out, there’s another Quaker statue just a few blocks from Philadelphia City Hall, and much closer to street level.
-And it’s well-known in a quiet Quaker way.
+It’s also well-known in a quiet Quaker way.